Oklahoma Bar Journal

 Unlike my bang fiasco, this a-ha pivot has been fulfilling and challenging.
 Our CLE team continues working on programming to provide you with a wide array of CLE options that are interesting and applicable to your practice.
 We’ve also enjoyed new partnerships with OBA sections and committees to help produce additional CLE.
 We are just an email or a call away to hear your ideas.

-See the roster of OBA CLE programs via all of the usual channels – weekly emails, social media, okbar.org and the Oklahoma Bar Journal.
+See the roster of OBA CLE programs via all of the usual channels – our online catalog, weekly emails, social media, okbar.org and the Oklahoma Bar Journal.

 It’s a new year with new possibilities.
 My advice is to really think hard about getting bangs but pursue the serendipity that comes your way and what OBA CLE has to offer.
 And if you’re looking for a new opportunity, flip through your Oklahoma Bar Journal and note that the OBA classifieds are now also online!